 In the USA:

 The Society of Fellows in the Liberal Arts at the University of Chicago offers four-year postdoctoral teaching fellowships.
 The annual salary is currently $55,000.
 These are not research fellowships: you will be expected to teach two courses each quarter in the university’s core course programmes in the humanities or social sciences, or in their history of civilisation core course sequence.
 You do not need a local sponsor or supervisor, but you will need to demonstrate in your application an aptitude for teaching these courses.
-Last year’s deadline was the 11th of November.
-Harvard College also offers teaching fellowships for one year, extendable for a second year; these pay $49,000 per year, and the deadline was the 1st of March.
-There is a similar teaching fellowship in the humanities, either as a fellow leading discussion seminars for freshmen, or giving lectures in the liberal arts programme, at Stanford; the positions are for a year and renewable for a further two years, and pay $51,000 + a research grant.
-The application deadline for 2011 is February 28.
+Last year’s deadline was the 15th of October.
+Harvard College also offers teaching fellowships for one year, extendable for a second year; these used to pay $49,000 per year, and the deadline is normally between February and April.

-The Institute for Research in the Humanities at the University of Wisconsin at Madison offers three to four one-year Solmsen Postdoctoral Fellowships specifically for scholars in Classics, Medieval and Renaissance Studies; these provide you with $40,000 for the year, and you don’t have to teach.
+The Institute for Research in the Humanities at the University of Wisconsin at Madison offers a number of postdoctoral fellowships, including three to four one-year Solmsen Postdoctoral Fellowships specifically for scholars in Classics, Medieval and Renaissance Studies; these currently provide you with $55,000 for the year, and you don’t have to teach.
 The University of Southern California offers two-year fellowships in their Provost’s Postdoctoral Scholars Program in the Humanities that, as far as I can tell, have no nationality or subject restrictions.
-They pay $50,000 a year, with a research grant of $6,000; you teach three semester courses in two years.
+They used to pay $50,000 a year, with a research grant of $6,000; you teach three semester courses in two years.

 The other main opportunities are at humanities centres in major US universities, many funded by the Mellon foundation.
-None of these fellowships require a local sponsor; they generally do require some teaching (and you will have to have some sort of teaching portfolio or course outline in your application), but not more than one course per term; they are invariably open to all humanities disciplines, and the competition is thus very intense.
+None of these fellowships require a local sponsor; they generally do require some teaching (and you will have to include some sort of teaching portfolio or course outline in your application), but not more than one course per term; they are invariably open to all humanities disciplines, and the competition is thus very intense.
 What they are looking for (apart from excellence in scholarship) is people who will be capable of interacting and functioning well in an interdisciplinary setting, and contributing to a stimulating climate of intellectual exchange across the borders dividing differing scholarly communities (sorry, they do really talk like this).
-I was a graduate fellow at the JHI in Toronto, and from my own experience I can say that while being thrown into a community of very bright scholars who know absolutely nothing about what you do can be very enriching indeed (it was for me, and I made some very good friends in that year), it can also be quite a challenge, as a medievalist, trying to communicate about what you do (in my case, Jordanes and—hold your breath—Fredegar!) to people who work on topics as diverse as Brassaï, native Canadian literature, Rushdie—after all, even medievalists often tune out when you start talking about Fredegar… It can also be very difficult to keep up with what they’re saying, and to contribute meaningfully to the discussions: you need to be able to show, somehow, to the committee when you apply that you’ll be able to meet these challenges.
+I was a graduate fellow at the JHI in Toronto, and from my own experience I can say that while being thrown into a community of very bright scholars who know absolutely nothing about what you do can be very enriching indeed, it can also be quite a challenge, as a medievalist, trying to communicate about what you do (in my case, Jordanes and—hold your breath—Fredegar!) to people who work on topics as diverse as Brassaï, native Canadian literature, Rushdie—after all, even medievalists often tune out when you start talking about Fredegar… If you have had little interaction with scholars outside medieval studies (and one thing I cannot recommend strongly enough is that you make sure you DO have such interactions throughout your time in grad school), it can also be difficult to contribute meaningfully to the discussions taking place in such settings, where you might be the only person working on a pre-modern subject.
+You need to be able to show, somehow, to the committee when you apply that you’ll be able to meet these challenges.

-Some of the institutes that have humanities fellowships without themes: at Columbia, it’s for three years, and gives you $55,000 per year plus a $5,000 research allowance; you have to teach one course per semester the first year, and one course per year thereafter.
-The deadline last year was 5 October.
-Princeton’s fellowship (perhaps not funded by Mellon; I’m not sure) gives you $69,500 (!) plus a $5,000 research allowance every year, for three years; last year’s deadline was 1 October.
+Some of the institutes that have humanities fellowships without themes: at Columbia, it’s for three years, and currently gives you $62,000 per year plus an annual $6,500 research allowance; you have to teach one course per semester the first year, and one course per year thereafter.
+The deadline in 2016 was 3 October.
+Princeton’s fellowship (perhaps not funded by Mellon; I’m not sure) gives you $84,500 (!) plus a $5,000 research allowance every year, for three years; this year’s deadline 15 September.
 You teach a course every term.
-Harvard’s humanities centre similarly has a fellowship (that pays less than Princeton: only $55,000), which does not appear to have a theme.
-The deadline last year was 1 December.
+There are normally three or four positions every year, at least one of which seems not to be themed, though the others are.
+Harvard’s humanities centre similarly has a fellowship (that pays less than Princeton: only $65,000), which is tied to an annual theme.
+The deadline in 2016 1 December.
 Harvard’s Radcliffe Institute also offers fellowships, though these are not specifically for recent graduates and are thus likely to be even more competitive.
-Yale’s Whitney Humanities Center has Mellon postdocs, again not themed, that pay you a ‘minimum’ of c. $50,000 per year, for two years.
-The deadline used to be 1 January.
 Needless to say, these places get huge numbers of applications (900 and above), and generally don’t offer more than two or three fellowships in a year.
 But some have gone to medievalists in the past, so you might get one too.

-Many other schools also have Mellon fellowships, but generally with themes, and I have made no attempt to list all of them: google humanities centre (or rather, center), or society of fellows, along with the name of the university you’re interested in, and you should come up with something.
-Some universities offering such fellowships (to my knowledge unrestricted as to nationality, and all themed, but check: I’m not entirely certain about whether all these have annual themes, and whether they are all indeed unrestricted): Cornell, Michigan, Penn, Stanford, Tufts, and Wesleyan; doubtless many others have these too.
-These are all in the range of $45,000 to $55,000; deadlines vary, but are generally in the fall; they tend always to have themes.
-For the private universities, there’s normally no restriction with regard to nationality; many state schools (the University of California among them; they offer fifteen to twenty per year) also offer these kinds of fellowships, but these are often only open to US citizens or residents.
-Linda Hutcheon’s website is once more a good source of information, in addition to the Harvard and Berkeley pages already listed.
+Many other schools also have Mellon fellowships, but generally with changing annual themes, and I have made no attempt to list all of them: google humanities centre (or rather, center), or society of fellows, along with the name of the university you’re interested in, and you should come up with something.
+Some universities offering such fellowships (to my knowledge unrestricted as to nationality, and all themed, but check: I’m not entirely certain about whether all these have annual themes, and whether they are all indeed unrestricted): Cornell (where there are both Mellons and Society Fellowships), Michigan, Penn, Stanford, Wesleyan, Wisconsin-Madison; doubtless many others have these too.
+These are all in the range of $45,000 to $60,000; deadlines vary, but are generally in the fall; they tend always to have themes.
+For the private universities, there’s normally no restriction with regard to nationality; many state schools also offer these kinds of fellowships, but these are often only open to US citizens or residents.
+Linda Hutcheon’s website is once more a good source of information, in addition to the Berkeley page already listed.